Tommy Edman Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 12th in the league.
+- The Phillies pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the ninth-ranked team ERA across all league pitching staffs (4.00).
+- The Phillies have the ninth-ranked team ERA across all MLB pitching staffs (3.99).

-- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (143 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (144 total, 1.1 per game).

+- Wheeler aims for his 10th victory when he gets the start for the Phillies, his 26th of the season.
+He is 9-6 with a 3.64 ERA and 165 strikeouts in 151 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Washington Nationals, when the lefty threw six innings, surrendering two earned runs while allowing seven hits.
+- In his last outing on Sunday against the Washington Nationals, the righty tossed seven innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.